-Principal has a process for shareholders and all other interested parties to send communications to the Board through the Lead Director.
-You may contact the Lead Director of the Board through the Investor Relations section of the Company's website at www.principal.com, or by writing to:
+You may contact the through the Lead Director through the Investor Relations section of the Company's website at www.principal.com, or by writing to:

 Lead Director, c/o Karen E. Shaff Executive Vice President, General Counsel and Secretary Principal Financial Group, Inc. Des Moines, Iowa 50392-0300